 The Firefly Trail is a planned 39-mile rail-trail from Athens to Union Point in Northeast Georgia, connecting Athens-Clarke, Oglethorpe, and Greene Counties.
+Athens-Clarke County hosts over three miles of the Firefly with an additional mile and a half planned expansion.
 The historic rail line, known as the Athens Branch of the Georgia Railroad, branched off the still-active Augusta-to-Atlanta line in Union Point and passed through the towns of Woodville, Maxeys, Stephens, Crawford, Arnoldsville and Winterville on its way to Athens.

-The trail will allow for pedestrian and bicyclist alike to further participate in activities within Athens-Clarke County without being within close motor vehicle proximity.
-The project will include three bridges along the trail corridor with educational and informational signage.
+The trail allows for pedestrians and bicyclists alike to further participate in activities within Athens-Clarke County without being within close motor vehicle proximity.

 For more information on the full 39-mile planned Firefly Trail, visit the Firefly Trail, Inc. website.

 East Broad St- Original Terminus to Old Winterville Rd

 The Athens Firefly Trail begins in the heart of downtown Athens at the site of the original terminus of the Athens Branch of the Georgia Railroad on East Broad St. The trail passes over the North Oconee River before entering Dudley Park and merging with the North Oconee River Greenway to cross Trail Creek.
 The Firefly then climbs back to the historic railbed to continue toward Old Winterville Rd.

 Built as the second phase of the Firefly Trail in Athens this section connects Old Winterville Rd to Hancock Rd following the railbed of the Athens Branch.
 Parking is available at the Oconee St Park and Ride at 1330 Oconee St and Mon - Fri after 5PM and all day weekends at the Streets and Drainage Division Building 605 Spring Valley Rd.